argoproj/argo-workflows/docs/getting-started.md

 ```

 NOTE: When minio is installed via Helm, it uses the following hard-wired default credentials,
-which you will use to user to the UI:
+which you will use to login to the UI:
 * AccessKey: `AKIAIOSFODNN7EXAMPLE`
 * SecretKey: `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`